e-garzaelorduy/e-garzaelorduy.github.io/CV.md

 ### Transitional Kindergarten and Extended Day Teacher
 **The Rhoades School**  |  2022-2023 school year
-- Developed and implemented data-driven lesson plans and instructional materials, aligning with state standards and district curriculum to address the diverse needs of over 50 students.
+- Developed and implemented informed lesson plans and instructional materials, aligning with state standards and district curriculum to address the diverse needs of over 50 students.
 - Tailored curriculum and learning materials for a gifted student population, integrating digital solutions and technology tools via Learning Management Systems (LMS) to foster a 25% increase in student engagement.

 ### Training and Curriculum Specialist
 **TOYOTA**  |  June 2019 - August 2020
-- Elevated workforce development by designing and delivering ≈35 comprehensive training programs and manuals for five dealerships across Mexico; they are used to this day.
+- Elevated workforce development by designing and delivering ≈35 comprehensive training programs and manuals for five dealerships across Mexico.
 - Ensured training courses and certifications remained current with best practices in adult learning and company standards.
 - Utilized data analytics to assess training program effectiveness and make data-driven recommendations for continuous improvement.